ndbeals/CSCI3090-Final/README.md

 # How to Build

 ## Windows
+Open a 'Visual Studio Developer Command' and navigate to the directory, then run 'nmake /F Nmakefile.Windows'
-Open the visual studio solution and build the release (or debug) version.
+Or: Open the visual studio solution and build the release (or debug) version.

+# To Run
+Double click the compiled Executable

+Note: For some reason, running the executable from inside the command line causes it to start thinking W was held down.
+Just double click the executable to avoid this.

 # Attributions